tomhoover/guide-programming-fundamentals-in-python/guide.md

 	print 'Hello ' + name + '!'
 	print photo
 	```
-	Don't forget to run `python pypet.py` in the console.
+	Don't forget to run `python pypet.py` in the console (bottom window).
 Your console should look like:

 	![](http://i.imgur.com/teThhJk.png)

 ###Dictionaries